Indiana Bounty Hunter Guide: Requirements and Steps

 Private Investigator/ Private Detective

 Private investigators (PIs) and private detectives (PDs) work for clients to investigate legal, financial, and personal data.
-Investigators in Indiana are licensed by the Indiana Professional Licensing Agency.
-The Agency requires that licensed private detectives:
+Investigators in Indiana are licensed by the Indiana Professional Licensing Agency (IPLA).
+IPLA requires that prospective licensed private detectives:

-- Have a four-year degree in criminal justice from an accredited university
+- Have a four-year degree in criminal justice from an accredited college or university

-As of March 2016, the license fee was $300.
-To apply, visit the Indiana Licensing Agency’s website.
+As of June 2022, the application fee was $150 and the license issuance fee was $300.
+To apply, visit the IPLA website.

 Process Server